Datasilk/Saber/README.md

 * **Scripts** is a server-side folder that contains various Javascript libraries used within the Saber editor
 	* **Scripts/website.js** is loaded on every page within your website and can be modified within *Saber's Editor IDE*

 #### Upload Files & Photos
-You can upload image files & other resources for a specific web page, or within the **wwwroot** folder to be used within any web page.
+You can upload image files & other resources for a specific web page or within the **wwwroot** folder to be used globally.
 Manage your uploads within a photo-gallery-style file explorer.

 #### Multi-lingual Page Content
 * Generate text fields by adding *mustache* variables to your HTML page (e.g. `<div>{{article-title}}</div>`)